CharacterOverflow/factorio-analytics/readme.md

 - Linux (Though, Windows *should* work fine as well)
 - A separate install of Factorio, downloaded from their website.
   - This can help keep mods and settings separate between your gaming install and your code install
+- A Factorio Blueprint that you want to test / analyze
+  - Remember to add Infinity Chests to your blueprint to spawn source items!
+If your blueprint does not include these to provide items, nothing will be done in-game

+### Project Ideas

+I don't have the time for all of these projects, but these are some examples of what could be made using this package...

+- Blueprint Chart - to view a factory's results graphically on a site or straight to PNG
+- Blueprint Ranking / Competition - score blueprints by their actual outputs, highlighting far more data to compare them
+- Blueprint AI Model - if enough data is collected, could an AI learn to generate effective blueprints?
+This package can help test and train an AI
+- Blueprint Library Electron app - would be cool to have a factorio-assistant on the side, that can more intelligently manage all my blueprints

+Go crazy!
+Show us all what you make, and I'd love to add your project to this document.

 ## Getting Started